Written by: Alex Popa

 This raises some questions.

 What is the deal with TestMyNet?
 Does it provide false information?
-Are the servers unable to resist larger speeds?
+Are the servers unable to resist higher speeds?

 Someone said that this difference appeared as a result of single-thread testing that TestMyNet used as a default.
 The majority of other online tests use a multi-thread protocol.
 The idea is that they could be harsher and stricter with ping times, server availability, and overall internet speed.

-Especially when compared to Speedtest, the results were incredibly slow, almost impossibly so if you come to think about it.
+Especially when compared to Speedtest, the results seemed very slow, almost unreasonably so.
 It seems that there were also problems with VPN testing.

 What are the most important things to consider when using an online test to check your internet speed?
 Coincidentally, TestMyNet summarized them when they praised their services as being:

 TestMyNet is indeed easy to use and swift.
 At the press of a button, you are immediately taken to the test itself that begins automatically.
 After a few seconds, the results will show up, as detailed as they can be.

 In terms of accuracy and reliability, there are ups and downs.
 It could be that the protocols used are more rigorous and stricter than other online speed tests.
 At the same time, they could be avoiding being fooled by the local cache servers, and thus the resulting speeds are lower, closer to the truth.